SHUBHANGI55/PowerBI_Dashboard/README.md

 # PowerBI_Dashboard
 project1

-this is end to end powerbi dashboard project
+this is end to end powerbi dashboard basic project on walmart dataset